What is Lead Nurturing? 7 Best Strategies to Nurture Leads in 2023

 How Does Lead Nurturing Work?

 The lead nurturing process is simple, if not easy.
-Here is the basic process you’ll want to follow–just remember, you'll need to adjust the process based on your industry, target audience, and offerings.
+Here is the basic process you’ll want to follow–remember, you'll need to adjust the process based on your industry, target audience, and offerings.

 For example, a SaaS sales team targeting small businesses might offer a free trial right after first contact, while a software company offering bespoke enterprise solutions will need a longer lead nurturing process.
 Regardless, all lead nurturing processes will follow the same basic principles.